Why size matters: Saltationism, creativity, and the reign of the DiNOs

 These conditions are stringent; and they cannot be construed as vague, unconstraining, or too far in the distance to matter.
 In fact, I would argue that the single most brilliant (and daring) stroke in Darwin’s entire theory lay in his willingness to assert a set of precise and stringent requirements for variation— all in complete ignorance of the mechanics of heredity.
 Darwin understood that if any of these claims failed, natural selection could not be a creative force, and the theory of natural selection would collapse.

-By contrast, if evolutionary change— to any significant extent— comes in distinctive chunks, each defined by a discrete event of mutation, we cannot talk about evolution in the same way, i.e., we can’t have the same kinds of causal explanations and hypotheses.
-To the extent that evolution depends on the introduction of rare variants, we cannot treat the dynamics of evolution as being entirely externally driven.
+What if evolution doesn’t work in this way?
+If evolutionary change comes, to some extent, in distinctive chunks (saltationism), each defined by a discrete event of mutation, we cannot talk about evolution in the same way, i.e., we can’t have the same kinds of causal explanations and hypotheses.
+To the extent that evolution depends on the introduction of rare variants (a key component of mutationism), we cannot treat the dynamics of evolution as being entirely externally driven.
 To the extent that change comes in chunks, things can’t be as exquisitely adapted as we might have believed otherwise.
 To the extent that evolutionary change depends on discrete and distinctive variations, our causal explanation of the origin of new forms must reflect the internal process that generates distinctive variations.
 We can no longer use the “raw materials” metaphor and say that selection shapes organisms to their environments, as though it were working with malleable clay.

 Finally, consider the implications for theories and research programs.
 If evolution takes place solely by infinitesimals, the sufficiency of evolutionary theory does not require any special theory of form and its variation— we only need to note that every trait varies infinitesimally, i.e., we just need something like the multivariate quantitative genetics of Lande & Arnold.
 But if not, then evolutionary theory is incomplete without a substantive theory of form and its variation.
 This realization, in turn, will shape how we do research: we are obliged to pursue the kind of research program that Bateson urged, in order to develop a substantive theory of variation and its propensities.